MicrosoftDocs/windows-itpro-docs/education/windows/use-set-up-school-pcs-app.md

  >* Open Wi-Fi networks that require the user to accept Terms of Use.

 ### Run app on an open network or network that requires a basic password
 Don't use Set up School PCs over a certification-based network, or one where you have to enter credentials in a browser.
-If you need to set up numerous devices over Wi-Fi, make sure that your network configuration can support it.
+If you need to set up many devices over Wi-Fi, make sure that your network configuration can support it.

 We recommend that you:
 * Configure your DHCP so at least 200 IP addresses are available for your devices.
 Having available IP addresses will allow you to set up many devices simultaneously.